daniwenne/OBmenu/README.md

 # OBmenu
-Simple but modern menu to be used with openbox
+Simple but modern menu to be used on lxqt.